DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

   For airframes other than the Viper, this setting is effectively always "DCS Default".
 - *Use When Setup Unknown:* When set, this preference causes DCSWE to use the default avionics setup in situations where it does not have information on the avionics setup.
-  For example, if this is set, a profile created from CombatFlite would use the default setup.
-When not set, DCSWE does not change avionics setup (i.e., it behaves as if the default were "DCS Default")
+  For example, if this is set, when loading a mission from a CombatFlite export file will use the specified default avionics setup.
+When not set, DCSWE will not change avionics setup if it does not have information on the desired setup (i.e., it behaves as if the default were "DCS Default")
 - *F-16 HOTAS DOGFIGHT Cycle:* Specifies the keybind for the `Cycle` command on the HOTAS DGFT switch, the keybind should use at least one of `shift`, `alt`, or `ctrl`.
   The keybind should be specified keeping in mind that DCS uses specific modifiers